 The dynamic alterations of liver or circulating CD44 expression at protein level and comparative analysis with AFP expression in rat hepatocarcinogenesis are shown in Table 1.
-In the rat liver tissues, the CD44 expression was lower in the control group and significantly increasing in the NAFLD group; no significant difference of liver AFP was found between the control and NAFLD group.
-After the NAFLD rats were fed with 2-FAA in hepatocarcinogenesis, the increasing of liver CD44 expression was significantly higher in the precancerosis and HCC group than in the control, NAFLD, and denaturation group; the increasing of liver AFP expression was significantly higher in the denaturation, precancerosis, or HCC group than in the control or NAFLD group.
-In the circulating blood of rats, the CD44 expression was lower in the control group.
+In the rat liver tissues, CD44 expression was lower in the control group and was significantly increasing in the NAFLD group; no significant difference of liver AFP was found between the control and NAFLD groups.
+After the NAFLD rats were fed with 2-FAA in hepatocarcinogenesis, the increasing liver CD44 expression was significantly higher in the precancerosis and HCC groups than in the control, NAFLD, and denaturation groups; the increased liver AFP expression was significantly higher in the denaturation, precancerosis, and HCC groups than in the control or NAFLD group.
+In the circulating blood of rats, CD44 expression was lower in the control group.
 No significant difference of serum CD44 or AFP was found between the control group and the NAFLD group.
 However, the serum CD44 or AFP level in the denaturation, precancerosis, or HCC group of the NAFLD rats with 2-FAA in hepatocarcinogenesis was significantly higher than that in the control or NAFLD group.
-Significantly close correlations were found between liver CD44 and serum CD44 (rs = 0.541, P = 0.002) or liver AFP (rs = 0.572, P = 0.001), and between serum CD44 and serum AFP (rs = 0.608, P < 0.001).
+Significantly close correlations were found between liver CD44 and serum CD44 (rs = 0.541, P = 0.002) and liver AFP (rs = 0.572, P = 0.001) and between serum CD44 and serum AFP (rs = 0.608, P < 0.001).

 Expression of CD44 mRNA in hepatocarcinogenesis

-The dynamic expressions of liver CD44 at mRNA level and comparative analysis with AFP mRNA in rat hepatocarcinogenesis are shown in Table 2.
-There was lower level of liver CD44 mRNA or AFP mRNA expression in the control group.
-Moreover, the observation of NAFLD group was similar to the control group.
-No significant difference of liver CD44 mRNA or AFP mRNA was found between the control and NAFLD group.
-After the NAFLD rats were fed with 2-FAA in hepatocarcinogenesis, the liver CD44 mRNA expression in the denaturation, precancerosis, or HCC group was significantly higher than that in the control or NAFLD group; the liver AFP mRNA expression in the precancerosis or HCC group was significantly higher than that in any of the control, NAFLD, or denaturation group.
-Significantly close correlations were found between liver CD44 (Table 1) and CD44 mRNA (rs = 0.373, P = 0.043) or between liver CD44 mRNA and serum CD44 (Table 1, rs = 0.507, P = 0.004) or AFP mRNA (rs = 0.370, P = 0.044).
+The dynamic expression of liver CD44 mRNA and the comparative analysis with AFP mRNA in rat hepatocarcinogenesis are shown in Table 2.
+The level of liver CD44 mRNA or AFP mRNA expression in the control group was low.
+Moreover, a similar observation was found in the NAFLD group, and there was no significant difference of liver CD44 mRNA or AFP mRNA found between the control and NAFLD groups.
+After the NAFLD rats were fed with 2-FAA in hepatocarcinogenesis, the expression of liver CD44 mRNA in the denaturation, precancerosis, or HCC group was significantly higher than that in the control or NAFLD group; liver AFP mRNA expression in the precancerosis or HCC group was significantly higher than that in any of the control, NAFLD, or denaturation group.
+Significantly close correlations were found between liver CD44 (Table 1) and CD44 mRNA (rs = 0.373, P = 0.043) and between liver CD44 mRNA and serum CD44 (Table 1, rs = 0.507, P = 0.004) or AFP mRNA (rs = 0.370, P = 0.044).

 DISCUSSION

 Alterations of hepatic metabolism are critical to the malignant transformation of hepatocytes [18, 19].
 The incidence of NAFLD among healthy populations is increasing and has become one of the most common causes of HCC worldwide[20-22].
-An accumulation of ectopic fat, including visceral obesity and fatty liver, leads to a dysfunction of the adipose tissue, with impaired production of adipocytokines and inactivity of mitochondrial inner membrane (CPT-II) [8, 23]; abnormal CD44 expressions in NAFLD lead to the emergence of a microenvironment favorable to HCC development.
+An accumulation of ectopic fat, including visceral obesity and fatty liver, leads to dysfunction of the adipose tissue, with impaired production of adipocytokines and inactivity of mitochondrial inner membrane (carnitine palmitoyl transferase-II) [8, 23]; abnormal CD44 expressions in NAFLD lead to the emergence of a microenvironment favorable to HCC development.
 Human HCC follows a pattern of pathologic evolution involving multistep processes, starting from hepatocyte injury and cirrhosis to low-grade dysplastic nodules, high-grade dysplastic nodules, early liver cancer, and progressed HCC [24, 25].
 However, the correlation between CD44 and hepatocarcinogenesis is still controversial.
-In this study, the increasing features of CD44 activation at different stages was first investigated in the cascade of NAFLD to HCC progression.
+In this study, the increasing features of CD44 activation at different stages were first investigated in the cascade of NAFLD to HCC progression.